bad-at-names/gamer_now/README.md

 # Fantasy league
 - Allow users to create leagues that other users can join
 - Allow users can join password protected leagues
-- Allow users to charge an ante to create prizes for winners
 - Allow users to pick their favorite players
-- Allow users to see how players perform over time (graphs)

 # Coaching forum
 - Allow users to create posts